Not everyone wants to lose weight, and for various potential reasons, some people wish to do the opposite: gain weight.

 11) Extra Virgin Olive Oil

-Extra virgin olive oil is probably the most evidence-backed cooking fat in the world.
+Extra virgin olive oil is possibly the healthiest common fat available.

-This fruit oil works well drizzled over cold dishes, and it offers a higher oxidative stability than many people realize.
+This fruit oil works well drizzled over cold dishes, and it offer higher oxidative stability at cooking temperatures than some people realize.

 As olive oil is a concentrated source of fat, it contains a substantial number of calories, with just a tablespoon containing well over 100 calories.